kennyfrc/trainingdata-tool/README.md

 # trainingdata-tool

 Tool to generate [lc0](https://github.com/LeelaChessZero/lc0) training data.
 Useful for [Supervised Learning](https://github.com/dkappe/leela-chess-weights/wiki/Supervised-Learning) from PGN games.

+It has been used to train leela networks to [mimic human playing styles](https://github.com/CSSLab/maia-chess); and it  can also be used distill AB engines (and its various personalities) to a leela network.
+Experiment and have fun with it.

 ## Compilation Instructions